lunky84/article-search/README.md

 # Article search

-This react application provides a way to quickly and easily search through a store of over articles.
+This react application provides a way to quickly and easily search through a store of articles.
+In this project each article is stored as a .txt file on the server.
+Matching articles are retrived with node.js.

 The search uses boolean searching to return results that contain the keyword terms entered into the search box.
 Results are ordered by frequency - so the more keyword terms an article contains the more relevant it will be regarded.
 Searches have been limited to 10 results.